-Hello - I am Richard Hughes - a psychotherapist in training.
-I have been in practice for 4 years.
+Hello - I am Richard Hughes - a psychotherapist and counsellor.

-I am currently able to offer low-cost, weekly psychotherapy and counselling in central Walthamstow which is on the Victoria line - 17 mins from Oxford Circus - or on the overground from Liverpool St Station.
+I offer weekly psychotherapy and counselling in central Walthamstow which is on the Victoria line - 17 mins from Oxford Circus - or on the overground from Liverpool Street Station.

-I am sure you will have some questions, so in the first instance, if you would like to have a telephone chat with me, please call me on 07970 245 899 - there is no obligation.
+I am sure you will have some questions, so in the first instance if you would like to speak with me, please call me on 07970 245 899 - there is no obligation.

 I work with a wide range of issues and with people from all walks of life - including LGBT+ and BAME - and with all adult age groups.